The Importance of Infant Attatchment

 Click here

-We’re delighted to welcome Georgina Porter as our guest presenter for this month’s CAMHS Forum.
+We were delighted to welcome Georgina Porter as our guest presenter for this month’s CAMHS Forum.
 Georgina is an Integrative Child and Adolescent Counsellor and registered member of the BACP, with extensive experience supporting children and young people across a wide range of emotional and relational challenges.
 She has a particular interest in attachment theory and neuroscience, and how early relationships shape a child’s internal blueprint for understanding themselves, others, and the world around them.

 Get helpful, health news & opinion, delivered to your inbox.